ankitp-optimus/python-demo-package-sample-data-with-code/README.md

 actually reside on the file system (e.g., if they reside in a .zip archive).
 This is relevant because:
     * [“[T]he PyPA recommends that any data files you wish to be accessible at run time be included **inside the package**.”](https://setuptools.pypa.io/en/latest/userguide/datafiles.html#non-package-data-files)
     * [PEP 302](https://peps.python.org/pep-0302/) added hooks to import from .zip files and Python Eggs.
-* use of a `src/` directory intermediate between the project directory and the outermost package directory with multiple benefits
+* use of a `src/` directory intermediate between the project directory and the outermost package directory—with multiple benefits
 *  how to install the project in “editable”/“development” mode during development so that you can test the functionalities that access resources in packages—without having to rebuild and reinstall the package after every change.
 * how to use a `__main__.py` file as an entry point to the package, which will execute when the *package* is invoked on